GreyS3c/SIGINT-SAK/README.md

 ```
 ./Central\ Script.sh
 ```
-## Included Packages
-The following packages, software and projects were included in the SIGINT-SAK.
-For more information on their full capabilities, use and installation, be sure to check out their project pages (where applicable):

 ## Post-Installation
 All errors encountered during installation have been compiled in the “Logs” directory, which you can navigate to with the following command: